N700 series Bullet Train

 *This article does not refer to N700S series, which has a similar name and appearance but different.

-Some 16-car units have been converted by JR West to 8-car units since 2024, which will replace the 500 series and 700 series from 2025.
+Some 16-car units have been converted by JR West to 8-car units since 2024, replacing the 500 series and 700 series since the following year.

 Current Operations & Future Prospects

-8-car units are used for Mizuho (fast) and Sakura (semi-fast) services on Sanyo and Kyushu Shinkansen, as well as some Hikari and Kodama services on Sanyo Shinkansen.
+Variants 7000 and 8000 are used for Mizuho (fast) and Sakura (semi-fast) services on Sanyo and Kyushu Shinkansen, as well as some Hikari and Kodama services on Sanyo Shinkansen.
 They are also used for some Tsubame (stopping) services on Kyushu Shinkansen.

 Photo